Saratovia: Discovery and naming

 In 2025, Averianov redescribed the specimen as the new genus and species Saratovia glickmani.
 The generic name, Saratovia, refers to the city of Saratov where the holotype was found.
 The specific name, glickmani, honors L. S. Glickman, the discoverer of the specimen.
 The holotype specimen is held at the Zoological Institute of the Russian Academy of Science in Saint Petersburg, Russia, and is catalogued under the specimen number ZIN PHT-S50-1.
 It consists of part of the mandibular symphysis, the region near the tip of the snout where the two halves of the lower jaw fuse together; the tip of the bone is missing.
 Some uncertainty exists regarding the identification of the bone as a lower rather than upper jaw; traits such as a palatal ridge or median groove usually used to identify these elements are absent in the bone.
 Averianov concluded that it was a lower jaw due to its crest anatomy, which differs from that of the upper jaw of related taxa.
 Furthermore, the curvature of the bone is much more common in upturning lower jaws than in downturning upper ones in pterosaurs.

+In 2026, Averianov and Denis I. Gubarev described a pterosaur neck vertebra from the Melovatka Formation with distinct anatomy from that of anhanguerid pterosaurs.
+Although the neck anatomy is unknown in the clade Targaryendraconia, the authors speculated that the specimen may belong to this group, possibly to Saratovia which is known from the same geologic horizon.
+However, this remains uncertain due to the lack of overlap with the Saratovia holotype, so the authors consider the specimen's identity uncertain.